GSA/digitalgov.gov/content/posts/2014-10-02-no-more-beta-in-congress-govs-responsive-website.md

 ---
+url: /2014/10/02/no-more-beta-in-congress-govs-responsive-website/
 date: 2014-10-02 10:30:31 -0400
-title: 'No More Beta in Congress.gov&amp;#8217;s Responsive Website'
+title: 'No More Beta in Congress.gov&#8217;s Responsive Website'
-summary: 'Congress.gov ushered in the new fiscal year by removing the beta label from its URL two years after it launched.
-During this period, the Library of Congress not only extensively tested how the site would display on any device, but in a series of releases and enhancements, completely transformed the ability to find legislative information'
+summary: Congress.gov ushered in the new fiscal year by removing the beta label from its URL two years after it launched.
+During this period, the Library of Congress not only extensively tested how the site would display on any device, but in a series of releases and enhancements, completely transformed the ability to find legislative information
-authors: [jparcell]
 categories:
   - Mobile
 tag: